Safe Places Emergency Accommodation Program (Safe Places)

-This program could build up to 450 safe places and assist up to 6,500 women and children escaping domestic and family violence per year.
+Safe Places will provide new or expanded emergency and crisis accommodation for women and children experiencing domestic and family violence.
+This program will build up to 450 safe places and assist up to 6,500 women and children escaping domestic and family violence per year.

 If you are experiencing domestic or family violence, or sexual assault, you may wish to contact 1800RESPECT, the National Sexual Assault, Family and Domestic Violence Counselling Service.